 A Long Legacy of Holistic Hair Care

 At its root, Ayurvedic hair care is largely about rejuvenation—for the hair, for specific tissues that may be affecting hair health, and for the body as a whole.
 Ayurveda has an entire limb devoted to rejuvenation (rasayana, in Sanskrit), which is the practice of offering deep nourishment (at a cellular level) to encourage the healing and regeneration of bodily tissues and systems.
+Closely related to this concept of rejuvenation is the role of the anupan, a carrier substance which helps to "carry" herbs deeper into the tissues.
+(For more information on Ayurvedic carrier substances, see our guide.)
 The following herbs are exceptionally revered for their capacity to promote the strength, luster, thickness, and overall health of the hair—largely due to their nourishing and rejuvenative properties.
 You will notice that these herbs make recurring appearances in the formulas and recommendations that follow.

 Otherwise known as the “ruler of the hair,” bhringaraj is a cooling herb that has a strong affinity for the roots of the hair.
 It has long been appreciated for its ability to encourage abundant hair growth, protect the hair’s natural color and luster, while cooling the head and calming the mind.
 Though balancing for all three doshas, its cooling nature gives bhringaraj a particular capacity to pacify excess pitta, which can burn the hair follicles, damage the hair, and cause early greying or hair loss.